How to start a Cake Business from Home

 Remember not everybody is your customer but almost anybody can send you a customer.
 About two years ago I had a lady come to me from Spain.
 She was from Spain but was getting married in Israel.
-I was told a lady in the train apparently a fan of mine told her to look for Veena’s Art of Cakes?
+Was I told a lady on the train apparently a fan of mine told her to look for Veena’s Art of Cakes?
 She looked up my Facebook Page and messaged me.
-I made her cake and then her mother-in-laws wedding cake two years later too!
+I made her cake and then her mother-in-law’s wedding cake two years later too!
 So you see – almost anybody can send you a customer!!

 Get your business out on social networks–

 Create a Facebook Page, Instagram and Twitter account.
 Share your goodies so people can see your work.

 Why do you need a Website or Blog for your cake business from home?

 I know there are some of you that think having your social networks such as Facebook and Instagram is all you need to attract customers.
 True and yet not completely true.

 When you go to a cake show and give out your business card wouldn’t it be nice to direct them to a website where all your information is clear and well laid out?
 So they can see your best pictures in your portfolio.
 What do you think is more impressive sending them to your Facebook Page or sending them to a well-organized website.